washingtonstateuniversity/WSUWP-Deployment/README.md

 ## Overview

 All projects deployed to WSUWP at WSU are maintained in GitHub repositories.
-This plugin provides a webhook used with GitHub to deploy a repository to its proper location on the server whenever a tag is released.
+This plugin provides a custom post type on the main site's dashboard that manages webhooks for each deployment.
+When a new deployment is added, a URL is generated that can be added to a GitHub repository's webhook configuration.
+This webhook should be configured to fire whenever a new tag is created on the repository.
+Each time a webhook fires on a deployment, a deployment instance is captured as a custom post type to provide a log of past deployments.

 Tags can consist of any alphanumeric string with any number of `.` or `-` characters.
 WSU typically uses a [semver](https://semver.org/) like version number (1.2.3) when tagging individual projects and an incremental number with leading zeros (00123) when tagging plugin and theme collections.